Top 4 Employer Problems Conducting Background Checks

 We are providing a list of four employer problems conducting background checks that their background screening vendor may not have explained up front.

-Once an organization is set up to perform background checks, they must understand that not all background check are created equal, and there are factors that can cause frustration with employers when reviewing, receiving, and making a decision based on the screening results.
+Once your organization is set up to perform background checks, you must understand that not all background checks are created equal.

 County Level Criminal Search Delays

 The most accurate form of a criminal background check performed is a county level criminal search.
 This search will consist of a felony and misdemeanor search in the county or counties where the applicant has resided within the last seven years.
 Traditionally, a qualified “court researcher” would physically enter county courthouses and search for criminal records based on the new hire’s full name and date of birth.

 From there, they would return results such as no records found, or details of records associated with the subject of the report.
 Usually, these searches are requested by the court researcher through the county clerk.
 With the evolution of technology, the majority of county courthouses now have public access terminals where court researchers can conduct their own searches without the assistance of the county clerk.

 The transition to a more automated search feature has greatly improved turnaround times in completing screening reports.
 Not all counties in the United States, however, are equipped with automated search terminals.
 Some counties still handle records requests through the county clerk, and are identified as “clerk assisted” county searches.